Actionable Guidance Outperforms Map and Compass Cues in Demanding Immersive VR Wayfinding: Conclusion

 \section{Conclusion}

 We compared three common navigation aids in immersive environments: a directional arrow, a minimap, and a compass.
-Navigation aids that translated spatial information directly into actionable movement cues produced the strongest navigation performance while requiring the least visual inspection.
-In contrast, aids that required users to interpret directional or spatial information imposed greater attentional demands and were associated with poorer navigation outcomes.
-These results highlight the importance of designing XR navigation interfaces that minimize the cognitive translation between spatial information and action.
+Aids that translated spatial information into actionable movement cues produced the best navigation performance and required the least visual inspection.
+In contrast, aids requiring users to interpret directional or spatial information imposed greater attentional demands and yielded poorer outcomes.
+These results highlight the value of XR navigation interfaces that minimize the translation from spatial information to action.